 Poblanos have a rich, earthy taste that makes them a great replacement for green bell peppers.
-Though, they are not as sweet as colored bell peppers.
+Though, they are not as sweet as green-colored bell peppers.
 Because of these traits, many people choose poblanos.

 Poblanos have thick walls and big cavities, the same as their bell-shaped relatives.
 These features make them ideal for stuffing and thus replicating popular bell pepper recipes.